 What is Mold

 Mold is a type of fungus consisting of tiny organisms found almost everywhere.
-They can appear most often as as black, gray, or brown spots, but have also been known to show up as white, orange, green, or purple spots.
-It thrives on moisture and spreads quickly.
-The spores travel through the air and are easily inhaled, causing breathing problems, headaches and fatigue to name a few.
+It can appear most often as as black, gray, or brown spots, but has also been known to show up as white, orange, green, or purple spots.

 What is Mildew